boilingpenguin/4chan-scraper/README.md

 2. Run the `4chan Downloader.py` python file.
 3. That's it.
 Just sit back and wait.

+Included in the repo is an example of a front page scrape from /tv/ - including examples of what the CSV files will look like.
+These folders would also contain the downloaded images, of course, but I didn't see any need to re-upload those to GitHub.

 ## Known Issues: ##
 Full disclaimer - I have no real Python training, and I barely know what I'm doing...
 I'm sure that as written I've broken a lot of conventions and of course am not doing things "the right way."
 But it works.
 Most of the time.
 Here are some problems that I know about and may get around to fixing eventually.